Who's Who at the Ravazzin Center

-Ji Seon Lee, PhD, is Faculty Research Scholar at the Ravazzin Center on Aging and Assistant Professor at the Fordham University Graduate School of Social Service.
+Ji Seon Lee, PhD, is Faculty Research Scholar at the Ravazzin Center on Aging and Associate Dean and Associate Professor at the Fordham University Graduate School of Social Service.
 In 1999, Dr. Lee was named one of the first Hartford Geriatric Social Work Faculty Scholars, a program funded by the John A. Hartford Foundation and administered by the Gerontological Society of America.

 Dr. Lee's interests are conducting outcomes research on how chronically ill elders fare in various long-term care settings (i.e. home health care), specifically examining the role of social work and its impact on patient outcomes.